drskaf/CMR-Stress-Perfusion-Prognosis-EHR-with-Tensorflow/README.md

 The sample codes are not exclusive, but they give some starting points to explore EHR data using machine learning.

 The prediction variables are a mixture of clinical and cardiac magnetic resonance (CMR) reports data.

+## Files

+file_build.py will curate dataframes and organise relevant variable culumns.

+eda.py has conventional statistics to explore the data

+survival.py performs all conventional statistics for survival analysis

+clinical_survmodel_compare.py will fit different machine learning models and compare their performance using AUC and F1 score